Actions and Detail Panel

 For every good conversation you need a dialogue partner.
 Therefore we offer a partner ticket for this event: Instead of 79€ only 59,50€ (VAT included).

-We offer 10% discount to holders of a berlinpass, severly disabled people and students with valid ID.
+We offer a discount to holders of a berlinpass, severly disabled people, apprentices and students with valid ID depending on availability.
 Please note that we will check your ID for proof of eligibility on arrival at event.